oSoc19/best/pelias/README.md

   * `docker stop pelias_api`
   * Do your changes in the `pelias.json` file.
   * `pelias compose up` to restart the `pelias_api` container.

+# Start using your service

+At oSoc19 we gave a presentation to the other projects on how to use the geocoding service we set up.
+This presentation is available [here](https://github.com/oSoc19/best/blob/master/docs/BeSt%40%20geocoding.pdf).